jenny-terry/academic-website/content/authors/admin/_index.md

 ---
 Jenny Terry is a Doctoral Researcher and Doctoral Tutor in the School of Psychology at the University of Sussex (2019 – 2022).
 She also works as a temporary Lecturer at the University of Brighton, teaching research methods and statistics.

-Jenny's research background centres around the impact of emotions and attitudes upon achievement in higher education, particularly on introductory statistics courses in psychology.
-Her PhD combines her substantive interests with an enthusiasm for improving methods in psychology by exploring whether statistics anxiety is a unique construct and what the subsequent theoretical and methodological implications are.
+Jenny's PhD combines her substantive interests in the impact of emotions and attitudes upon achievement in introductory statistics courses with her enthusiasm for improving research methods in psychology by exploring the construct validity of statistics anxiety using a variety of psychometric and other methods.

-Alongside the PhD, Jenny is also involved with projects exploring the teaching and learning of R/RStudio, postgraduate researchers' experiences of doing open science, and whether pre-empting student anxiety about statistics itself induces anxiety.
+Alongside the PhD, Jenny is also collaborating on projects exploring the teaching and learning of R/RStudio, postgraduate researchers' experiences of doing open science, and whether pre-empting student anxiety about statistics itself induces anxiety.

 Jenny is a founding member of a network of PhD researchers interested in statistics education in psychology and is the PsyPAG representative for the British Psychological Society's Mathematical, Statistical, and Computing Psychology section.
+She is also the Doctoral Tutoring representative for the School of Psychology at Sussex.